Support local domestic abuse charities and refuges

 It may be that there is someone who already has knowledge of local domestic abuse services, for example through being in the local SVP, which would also be useful.
 However, existing local knowledge is not essential as there is information below about how to find your local services.

-A project like this needs to be conducted in close partnership with your local domestic abuse service which will be able to provide guidance and information on what the specific local needs are and how you can contribute.
+Tackling domestic abuse needs to involve close partnership with your local domestic abuse service which will be able to provide guidance and information on what the specific local needs are and how you can contribute.

 Finding a local domestic abuse charity or organisation: